gvwilson/thirdbit/src/fiction/bear/index.md

 "It looks like a stand-off," he puffed.
 "I can't get past your blade, but you can't look away from me to cast your spells."

-"I don't have to look away," Sergeant Dambu said.
+"I don't have to look away," Sergeant Inambu said.
 "I just have to give it a bit… more… *effort*…"

 Suddenly the air started to sparkle again, brighter and brighter.
 Mope